COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM: Methodology

 In the actual PGO, we optimize the following objective:

 where $\norm{e}^2_{W} = e^TWe$ is the squared Mahalanobis distance with the information matrix $W$, $\mathcal{L}$ denotes the set of all loop-closure edges and $\varrho(\cdot)$ denotes the use of a robust loss function, here, the Cauchy loss function.
+The error terms $e_{ij}$ represent the standard relative pose residual between KF $i$ and $j$.
 The parameter $q$ represents the number of neighbor KFs added as odometry constraints (e.g. $q=1$ would correspond to having an edge only with the subsequent KF).
 This is used to approximate correlations between poses which are generally computed in a sliding window fashion and in our implementation is set $q=4$.
-The error terms $e_{ij}$ are of the form

-where $\text{vec}(q)$ extracts the vector part of a quaternion.
-The variables denoted with $\hat{\cdot}$ correspond to measurements, e.g. from a loop closure transformation or the delta pose estimated by the odometry front-end.
-We use the simplified notation $p_{ij}, q_{ij}$ to denote the translation and rotation of the delta pose between the pose of KF $i$ and $j$ given by $T_{ij} = T_{ws_i}^{-1} T_{ws_j}$.
 For the optimization, the Ceres's implementation of the Levenberg-Marquardt is used.
 The information matrices $W$ for the loop constraints are obtained via the estimated covariance outlined in section \ref{sec:seventeen_pt_approach}.
 The ones corresponding to the odometry edges are obtained using the expected accuracy of the corresponding front-end.